 Who Will Use the Office?

-The previous list should help you start to imagine who is going to use your office space.
-Here are a few examples of users and teams who could benefit from your virtual office space:
+The previous list should help you start to imagine how you'll use your office space.
+Here are a few examples of who can benefit from your virtual office space:

 - Human Resources: Interview and onboard new employees.